Overview

 🚗 Getting There

 Cu Chi is approximately 40km northwest of Ho Chi Minh City.
 The easiest option for most visitors is an organised half-day or full-day tour from District 1, which handles transport and includes a guide - these depart daily from the backpacker areas around Phạm Ngũ Lão street.
-Independent travellers can take a bus from Chợ Lớn bus station (routes 13 or 94) to Củ Chi town, then a xe ôm to the site.
-Motorbike rental from HCMC is straightforward for those comfortable riding in Vietnamese traffic - the route follows Highway 22 and takes around 1.5 hours.
+Independent travellers can take a bus from Bến Thành bus station (routes 13, 79, 94) to Củ Chi, then a xe ôm to the site.
+Grab car from central HCMC costs approximately 500,000-700,000 VND and takes 1-1.5 hours depending on traffic.
+Motorbike rental from HCMC is straightforward for those comfortable riding in Vietnamese traffic - the route follows Highway 22.

 What to Expect